Nursery CCTV Systems

 Install CCTV systems

-CCTV systems in nurseries are an essential security measure that enhances the safety of children enrolled in early years care services.
+Installing a CCTV system in a nursery is quite frankly an essential security measure that enhances the safety of children enrolled in early years care services.
 Video cameras can act as a deterrent to anyone who may have questionable intentions because they can be proof of what happened that may jeopardise children’s safety and security.
-Use nurseries CCTV systems to monitor main entryways and the surrounding areas of the nursery

 Install access control systems